The stage of anorectal melanoma describes its size and whether it has spread. This helps your doctors decide the best treatment.

 - Stage 2 – the cancer has spread to nearby lymph nodes, such as lymph nodes in the groin.

-- Stage 3 – the cancer has spread to other parts of the body.
+- Stage 3 – the cancer has spread to other parts of the body, such as the liver.

 Doctors may also use the following terms to describe the stage of the cancer:

-- Early, local or clinically local – the cancer has not spread (stage 1).
+- Early, local or clinically local – the cancer has not spread from where it started (stage 1).

 - Regional or locally advanced – the cancer has begun to spread into surrounding tissues or nearby lymph nodes (stage 2).